Find out which students are getting accepted at UT Austin, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

 |Bottom 25% of class||0%|

-What are the requirements for admission to The University of Texas at Austin and what considerations affect admission decisions?
+What are the requirements for admission to The University of Texas at Austin and what student information is used for admission decisions?

 |High School GPA||Neither required nor recommended|